We care about being ethical and efficient

 People update

-In order to the support the execution of our supply chain objectives, this year we have recruited a dedicated sourcing manager whose role will be to lead and take ownership for implementing new ways of working both internally across the commercial teams and externally within our supplier base.
-This individual is responsible for driving and co-ordinating our key supplier relationships, supplier assessment, supplier strategy and supplier engagement; maximising efficiencies in how we operate and the end-to-end management of our key partners.
+In order to support the execution of our supply chain objectives, this year we have expanded the sourcing function to include both a sourcing manager and a sourcing and sustainability assistant, whose roles are to lead and take ownership for implementing new ways of working both internally across the commercial teams and externally within our supplier base.
+This team is responsible for driving and co-ordinating our key supplier relationships, supplier assessment, supplier strategy and supplier engagement, maximising efficiencies in how we operate and the end-to-end management of our key partners.

 Supplier data

 Our goal is to implement a transparent process to understand and hold relevant data on our total supplier base, with the ability to assess them and engage with them to drive key partnerships.
-In the last year we have laid the foundations for achieving this goal through establishing a supplier database so that it can be used as an effective tool for stakeholders to understand an individual supplier’s status, or to evaluate our supplier base on a more holistic level.
+We maintain a supplier database so that is used as an effective tool for stakeholders to understand an individual supplier’s status, or to evaluate our supplier base on a more holistic level.

-We have made significant progress in supply chain transparency, which has been aided by our recently formed relationship with our ethical supply chain partner, Verisio, enabling us to engage with our total supplier base to map our tier 1 supply chain, whilst also capturing factory ethical audit reports as part of the process.
+We have made significant progress in supply chain transparency, which has been aided by our relationship with our ethical supply chain partner, Verisio, enabling us to risk assess our own brand suppliers using a bespoke risk grading matrix and, for our branded suppliers, a self assessment questionnaire to risk assess suppliers based on their own internal ethical standards and responsible business practices.

 Supplier standards